CORI Sealing Project

 A criminal record can have a severe impact on a person’s life.
 It can be used by employers and landlords to deprive individuals of employment and housing.
 Through this program, volunteers help qualified individuals seal their records and take control of their lives.

-At the clinic, low-income clients who have questions about their criminal records are connected withs volunteer attorneys who can help.
-Presented in partnership with Greater Boston Legal Services, the clinics feature a “Know Your Rights” presentation that cover sealing and expunging adult and juvenile records, as well as updates on CORI law.
+At the clinic, low-income clients who have questions about their criminal records are connected with volunteer attorneys who can help.
+Presented in partnership with Greater Boston Legal Services, the clinics feature a “Know Your Rights” presentation that covers sealing and expunging adult and juvenile records, as well as updates on CORI law.

 The clinics themselves are now presented virtually, to allow more flexibility for those who are in need of assistance in sealing or expunging their CORI records.

-The CORI Sealing Clinic takes place the 2nd and 4th Wednesday of each month from 2:00PM-4:00PM.
+The CORI Sealing Clinic takes place on the 2nd Wednesday of each month from 2:00PM-4:00PM.

 Information for Potential Clients